 Here’s a video showing how an antique mechanical cash register from 1910 works:

-These traditional cash register devices are rarely seen in retail stores today.
+These traditional cash till devices are rarely seen in retail stores today.
 More powerful options like electronic cash registers and point-of-sale systems help retailers increase efficiency.

 Let’s take a look at some of today’s cash register types for retail.